goosst/wesite/content/posts/hass_laptop.md

 run `sudo nmtui`, change the following in `edit connection` (to have a fixed address: 192.168.0.205)
 {{< figure src="/goosst/pictures/nmtui.png" title="network settings" width="550">}}

+Afterwards go to `Activate connection`.
-Most likely requires a reboot (and access to a display instead of ssh).
+Most likely requires a reboot (and access to a display instead of ssh if things go wrong).

 # Result